-For meals, we dine as a family in the House of Peace, relishing time in community as a supper is prepared each day (times vary, so please ask).
-Oftentimes, guests participate in the preparation of a meal or in cleanup afterwards.
+Normally guests on retreat will prepare their own meals and eat in their cabins.
+Groups and other visitors are invited to eat the evening meal in the House of Peace, relishing time in community as supper is prepared each day (times vary, so please ask).
+Oftentimes guests participate in the preparation of the meal and everyone helps with cleanup afterwards.
 Any participation in our life continues to build the experience of family.

 If you are with us in the morning or afternoon, you are welcome at the House of Peace at any time to help yourself to breakfast and lunch.